vnovikov746/ShifterMan/README.md

 The code will be documented and explanations about the code would be also available in our wiki page.

 ### Project design:
-We will divide folders building into four layers:
+We will divide folders building into three layers:

 1) The _ShifterMans GUI_ (details will be Available soon).